outdreamer/solver/docs/specific_problem_analysis/ml/ml_math.md

 		- Use in ML: covariance analysis, stability of dynamic systems, understanding transformations
 	- Singular Value Decomposition (SVD) — More general than eigen-decomposition: every real matrix (not just square symmetric ones) can be factorized as A = U Σ V ⊤
 		- Here, U and V are orthogonal matrices (left- and right-singular vectors), and Σ is diagonal with singular values.
 SVD helps understand how a matrix transforms space — especially for non-square/transformation between spaces of different dimensions — and is widely useful for e.g. dimensionality reduction, pseudoinverses, stability analysis.
 SVD is the core of PCA, whitening, pseudoinverse, low-rank approximation.

+- Probability formula
+	- Expectation: E[f(x)] = Σ_x P(x) f(x) (or ∫ p(x) f(x) dx)
+	- Linearity of Expectation
+	- Variance: Var(x) = E[(x − E[x])²]
+	- Covariance (for random vector / two variables)
+	- Joint / Marginal Probability: P(x,y) joint → P(x) = Σ_y P(x,y) (marginalization)
+	- Conditional Probability
+	- Chain Rule (full joint decomposition)
+	- Independence: Two variables x and y are independent if P(x,y) = P(x) * P(y).
+	- Conditional independence
+	- Bayesian: P(y|x) = P(x,y) / P(x) - Use Bayes’ rule to update belief (posterior) based on prior + likelihood + evidence.
+	- Probability: can represent “frequentist” event-frequencies or “degrees of belief”
+	- Random variables (discrete & continuous): A random variable is a variable whose possible values follow a probability distribution.
+Variables can be discrete (with a probability mass function: PMF) or continuous (with a probability density function: PDF)
+	- Entropy of random variable X: H(P) = – E_x [ log P(x) ]
+	- Cross-Entropy between distributions: H(P,Q) = – E_x [ log Q(x) ]
+	- Kullback–Leibler divergence (KL divergence): Dₖₗ(P‖Q) = E_x [ log P(x) – log Q(x) ]
+	- Relation between cross-entropy, entropy, and KL divergence: H(P,Q) = H(P) + Dₖₗ(P‖Q)

+- Probability distributions and models
+	- For discrete variables: PMF assigns probability to each possible state.
+	- For continuous variables: PDF assigns density, and probability comes from integrating density over a region.
+	- Joint, marginal, and conditional probability
+	- Joint distribution: P(x,y) describes probability for two (or more) variables simultaneously.
+	- Marginalization: from joint distribution you can derive the distribution of a subset of variables
+	- Conditional probability
+	- Chain rule (product decomposition): any joint distribution can be factored as a product of conditional probabilities
+	- Expectation, Variance, Covariance: For a random variable x, expectation gives the average under the distribution.
+Variance measures spread (how much values deviate from the mean), and covariance (or covariance matrix for multivariate) describes linear correlation between components.
+	- Bernoulli distribution
+	- Multinoulli (Categorical): discrete variable with k possible categories, each with its own probability.
+Useful for classification, categorical data modeling.
+	- Normal (Gaussian) distribution: continuous, defined by mean μ and variance (or precision).
+Very important because many real-world phenomena approximate a Gaussian (by, e.g., central limit theorem), and because among all distributions with a given variance, Gaussian maximizes entropy (i.e. injects minimal prior assumptions).
+	- Other distributions: exponential, Laplace (useful when you want a sharp peak at a point), as well as the idea of the Dirac delta for a distribution concentrated at a point (or empirical distributions built from data): useful to model deterministic samples or empirical data distributions.
+	- Mixture distributions: P(x) = Σ_i P(c=i) · P(x | c=i) - combining simpler distributions (e.g. Gaussian mixture) via a latent “component identity” variable.
+Mixture models and latent variables become very powerful for modeling complex, multimodal data distributions.
+	- Latent variables & mixture models: The idea of latent (unobserved) variables helps build much richer models.
+For example, a mixture model expresses the observed distribution as a blend over multiple latent-component distributions.
+This is at the heart of many generative models: allows modeling complex, multimodal distributions.
+	- Structured probabilistic models / Graphical Models: When modeling many interacting random variables, it’s often inefficient or intractable to specify a full joint distribution naively.
+Instead, we can exploit conditional independence assumptions to factor the joint into simpler conditional distributions (directed graphical models) or potential functions over cliques (undirected graphical models).
+These factorizations massively reduce complexity and make inference/learning feasible.

+- Information theory quantities: self-information, entropy, KL divergence, cross-entropy: how informative an event or distribution is
+	- Self-information/surprise of an event
+	- Rare events (low probability) carry more “information.”
+	- Entropy: measures the average uncertainty or “information content” in a distribution.
+A uniform distribution has maximal entropy; a deterministic distribution minimal entropy.
+High entropy ⇒ more unpredictable; low entropy ⇒ more certain.
+	- Kullback–Leibler (KL) divergence: measures how “different” (or “inefficient to represent”) a model distribution Q is relative to true distribution P: often used in machine learning for measuring how well a model distribution Q approximates a true (data) distribution P. It’s non-negative and equals zero only if the distributions are (almost everywhere) identical.
+	- Cross-entropy (closely related to KL): is often used in ML as a loss function: minimizing cross-entropy between true labels (distribution P) and model outputs (distribution Q) is equivalent to minimizing KL divergence (when P fixed) plus a constant; so minimizing cross-entropy is often equivalent to minimizing KL divergence when fitting models.
+This underlies many ML training objectives (classification, density estimation).
+	- Continuous variables technicalities: when working with continuous distributions, properly handling transformations requires accounting for changes in “volume” via the determinant of the Jacobian (change-of-variables formula).
+This is important for correctly deriving transformed distributions, density transformations, and for advanced modeling (normalizing flows, etc.).
+  	- Continuous Variables & Densities: For continuous random variables with density p(x), expectation/integration versions apply.
+Mixture models, change-of-variable formula, empirical distributions, and delta-like distributions are used to build flexible distributions: but care needed about proper density definitions.

+- Representing uncertainty
+	- Real-world data is noisy, uncertain, or incomplete.
+Probability provides the formalism to encode our uncertainty: about data, about model predictions, about latent causes.
+	- Expectation, variance, mixture distributions: specify how data (or predictions) are distributed, how uncertain they are, how to combine simpler distributions into complex ones.
+- Learning from data via likelihood, generative modeling, and inference
+	- Using probability distributions (and latent-variable models) lets ML systems learn to generate or reason about data in a statistically coherent way: including handling multimodal outputs, missing data, uncertainty, etc.
+	- Bayes’ rule, conditional probability, and joint/marginal distributions let you reason about probabilities of latent variables, posterior inference, generative modeling, etc.
+- Measuring information and divergence
+	- Tools like entropy and KL divergence are at the core of many ML methods: from regularization to variational inference, from generative modeling to representation learning.
+Understanding them enables you to reason about how “surprising” data is, how “close” two distributions are, or how “uncertain” a model’s predictions are.
+	- Entropy gives a baseline uncertainty; KL divergence quantifies how well a model approximates true distribution; key for generative models, approximations, compression, representation learning.
+- Building tractable models with structure
+	- Real data often involves many interacting variables.
+Graphical models and factorized distributions allow representing complex joint distributions compactly: which makes inference, sampling, and learning tractable.
+This is especially important for structured prediction, generative models, Bayesian models, etc.
+- Continuous & discrete distributions
+	- flexibility in modeling: By knowing both PMF and PDF, you can model a wide variety of data: categorical, discrete, continuous: or hybrid.
+Many ML tasks involve mixtures of such variables
+	- Flexible modeling via mixtures and latent-variable models: Mixture distributions + latent variables let you model multimodal, complex data distributions: more expressive than simple parametric distributions.
+- Transformations and density manipulations
+	- For modern deep-learning methods that do density modeling, generative modeling, normalizing flows, variational autoencoders: correctly transforming densities under variable changes (Jacobian, change-of-variables) is critical
+- Training & loss functions
+	- Cross-entropy and KL divergence are foundational loss/objective functions: used in classification, density estimation, variational inference, etc.